On the surface, Dubai (the city of gold) may seem like the ideal place to shop for a diamond engagement ring.

 If you are making a special trip to Dubai just to buy a diamond ring with the misguided mindset of saving money, you are dead wrong.
 There are NO savings to begin with that will help offset travelling expenses or justification of your time to do so.

-If you are travelling as a tourist or happen to be heading to Dubai for other purposes, buying a diamond in Dubai exposes you to risks.
+If you are traveling as a tourist or happen to be heading to Dubai for other purposes, buying a diamond in Dubai exposes you to risks.
 Unlike retailers from the US, there’s no such thing as money back guarantees or any protection if you run into issues.

 To the unwary and first time shopper, it’s a minefield of scams in the souks and malls.
 Tourists are often targeted and taken advantage of because it is hard for them to find any recourse once they are back in their own country.